This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I expect after shoulder manipulation?

 You will be sent home after you recover from anesthesia.
-You will need to use ice and pain medicine once you get home to help with pain and swelling.
+You will need to use ice and pain medicine after you get home to help with pain and swelling.
 Your healthcare provider will tell you when to start exercises on your own and physical therapy.
 A physical therapist will teach you exercises to help strengthen your shoulder.
 You may have pain and swelling for up to 2 weeks after your procedure.

 What are the risks of shoulder manipulation?